Motorola 6800: Peripherals

+List from "Motorola Microcomputer Components", November 1978.
+Memory-mapped I/O is used, and I/O ports are mapped to part of the main memory address space.

 Second sources

 A common requirement for manufacturing companies was to require two or more sources for every part in the products they made.
 This ensured they could get parts if a supplier had financial problems or a disaster.
 Initially Motorola selected American Microsystems Inc (AMI) as a second source for the M6800 family.
 Hitachi, Fujitsu, Fairchild, Rockwell and Thomson Semiconductors were added later.

 Rochester Electronics was authorized by Freescale/Motorola in 2014 to continue manufacturing any of the 8-bit peripherals and 8-bit processors of this era.
 Rochester specializes in fully authorized device duplication.
 Freescale has provided all the source design archives to enable Rochester Electronics for this product and others.
 At the end of 2016, Rochester was fully qualified and shipping the MC6802 processor, the MC6840 PTM, and the MC6809 processor (including the MC68A09, and MC68B09 versions) and can still be bought today.